On the combination of graph data for assessing thin-file borrowers' creditworthiness

 The results show that our methodology obtains equal or greater performance, measured in terms of AUC and KS statistics, in all four scenarios; three of them are greater, with statistically significant differences.

-These performance enhancements in the Behavioral Business Credit Scoring problem are 0.58\% and 1.56\% for AUC and KS, respectively.
-For Personal Credit Scoring, the performance enhancements are AUC: 1.45\%, KS: 4.38\% for Application Scoring and AUC: 0.95\%, and KS: 1.95\% for Behavioral Scoring.
-These results indicate that using our methodology and training a model with similar features to the benchmark model can obtain better results than the current decision scheme utilized by the financial institution.
+The performance enhancements in Behavioral Business Credit Scoring are 0.58\% and 1.56\% for AUC and KS, respectively.
+In terms of Personal Credit Scoring, the performance enhancements are AUC: 1.45\%, KS: 4.38\% for Application Scoring and AUC: 0.95\%, KS: 1.95\% for Behavioral Scoring.
+These results indicate that using our methodology and training a model with similar features to the benchmark model can obtain better results than the current decision scheme applied by the financial institution.

-\subsubsection{Model Performance using Graph Representation Learning features}
+\subsubsection{Model Performance Using Graph Representation Learning Features}

-In Application Business Credit Scoring, nearly a 9\% AUC increase over the BenchScore is achieved.
+In Application Business Credit Scoring, a nearly 9\% AUC increase over the BenchScore is achieved.
 These results are obtained by a model that incorporates three feature sets: A+B+D, A+B+C+D, and A+B+C+D+E. Note that in these three sets, the common attributes correspond to the traditional features $\textbf{A+B}: X_{Node} \cup X_{BenchScore}$ and EgoNet Aggregation Features $\textbf{D}: X_{EgoNet}$.
 The performance comparison between all feature sets is shown in Table \ref{table:PJ_NEW_ROC}; we marked as * those comparisons with no statistically significant differences.